Security News and Updates

 - Do not provide personal information via email, unless you are certain of a person's authority to have the information.

 - If you get an email that warns you, with little or no notice, that your account will be shut down unless you reconfirm your billing information, do not reply or click on any link in the email.
-Instead, contact the company cited in the email using a telephone number or web site address known to be genuine.
+Instead, contact the company cited in the email using a phone number or web site address known to be genuine.

 - Avoid emailing personal and financial information.
 Before submitting financial information through a web site, look for the "lock" icon on the browser's status bar.
 It signals that your information is secure during transmission.